 You may wake up in a recovery room.
 Or you may be in an ICU (intensive care unit).
 One or more IV (intravenous) lines may be in place.
-IV lines deliver fluids and medications.
+IV lines deliver fluids and medicines.
 One IV line may be attached to a PCA (patient-controlled analgesia) pump.
-You can use this pump to give yourself pain medications.
+You can use this pump to give yourself pain medicines.
 Tubes may also be in place to drain or suction body fluids.
 In some cases, a tube may be in your throat overnight to help you breathe.
 You may also have special leg stockings to help improve blood flow.

 At the hospital

 As you recover from surgery, you will be moved to a hospital room.
 You will be asked to be active as soon as you can.
 This helps speed your recovery.
 You will start with liquid nutrition and slowly be started back on soft foods as your body recovers from surgery.
 You will also be asked to do breathing exercises.
 These help keep your lungs healthy.
 X-ray tests may be done to check your progress.
 As you gain strength, you will start a liquid diet.
 Your team will tell you when you’re ready to go home.